MATBckh22/MATB-STUDIOS/README.md

 ```
 *note: doesn't include stop values*

-# Break
+## `break`

-break acts as an immediate exit from the while loop when a condition is met and skips the remaining expressions after, but only exits it's innermost loop.
+`break` acts as an immediate exit from the `while` loop when a condition is met and skips the remaining expressions after, but only exits it's innermost loop.
 ```
 while <condition_1>:
   while <condition_2>: